This post may contain affiliate links. Please see my disclosure policy for details.

 The nearest Tram stop for this would be Mullick Bazaar.
 From here it’s just a few minutes walk.

 You’ll be dropped off at the Lower Circle cemetery, which replaced the one on Park Street!

 If you didn’t fancy navigating the public transport systems in Kolkata, it’s really easy to get a taxi to take you here directly.

-The yellow ambassador cabs around the city are a good way travel but make sure you request for them to turn on the meter.
-Or, you’ll pay sky high prices!
+The yellow ambassador cabs around the city are a good way to travel but make sure you request for them to turn on the meter.
+Or, you’ll pay sky-high prices!

 Uber works really well in this city.
 If you’re not sure how to use the app in India, I have a whole blog post here with a special discount code for your first ride!